 The following three situations will help you identify if you’re dealing with robbing bees.

 Commotion Around the Hive

-A robbing bee darts around the entrance seeking an opportunity to fly right into the hive.
+A robbing bee darts around in front of the hive seeking an opportunity to fly right into the hive.
 Wasps do the same thing.
 They don’t have the usual courtesy to land on the landing board and politely seek admission.
 That wouldn’t work anyway.

 Their plan is to literally barge in, and they don’t even care enough to cause a distraction.
-This is quite hard to spot, and for most of us, we are alerted to the robbers’ presence when the robbery is in progress.
+This is quite hard to spot, and most of us are alerted to the robbers’ presence when a robbing situation is in progress.

 Bees Fighting at the Entrance & In and Around the Hive

-What’s likely to have happened in that scenario is that the weaker hive was quickly overpowered.
-If that’s the case, the robber bees will be leaving the hive on full stomachs.
+What’s likely to have happened in that scenario is that the weaker hives were quickly overpowered.
+If that’s the case, the invading robber bees will be leaving the weaker hive on full stomachs.
 Once again, this is a little hard to spot, but there are tell-tale signs that they are shipping off the goods.
 They tuck in their hind legs when their honey stomachs are full.

 5 Ways to Stop Robbing Bees After You’ve Confirmed Hive Robbing Behavior

 It’s not going to be easy, but you definitely need to salvage the situation once you notice the robbery in progress.
-Here are five methods that come recommended by beekeepers when they need to stop robbing bees.
+Here are five methods recommended by beekeepers when they need to stop bees from robbing.